 You grow in confidence.
 You discover your inner self.
 Thus, you become swift at implementing decisions and learn the lesson of moving on.
 You become mature and understand that “This too shall pass” -meaning that this unknown phase will wither away with time and hope.

 Wandering Strips Away The Outside Influences

 We do not realize but our life is so much weighed down by outside influences — teachers demand good grades while parents demand good jobs.
-We live in a society which constantly tries to mold us and pressurize us to fit in the puzzle.
+We live in a society that constantly tries to mold us and pressurize us to fit in the puzzle.

 With all this going on, it is hard to explore what we truly want.
-Wandering opens up our mind, change our perspective towards everything and that’s how we understand that life is not about writing exams and getting a job.
+Wandering opens up our mind, changes our perspective towards everything and that’s how we understand that life is not about writing exams and getting a job.
 It is about making each moment count and lives it in a qualitative way.

 Sometimes when you wonder, you get lost.
 You will have days when where life has no meaning at all and then you will have days when life has all the meaning of the world.